 CSB Standard Precautions procedures apply to all program staff and volunteers.
-They will maximize worker protection from the spread of communicable disease resulting from occupational exposures to blood or other potentially infectious materials.
-Staff will take the same precautions -- hand washing, use of gloves, disinfecting, and other safety measures -- when dealing with the blood or body fluids of all children and adults, whether or not they appear sick.
+They will maximize worker protection from the spread of communicable disease resulting from occupational exposures to blood or other potentially infectious materials. -Staff will take the same precautions - [hand washing, use of gloves, disinfecting, and other safety measures]- when dealing with the blood or body fluids of all children and adults, whether or not they appear sick.

 CSB will supply staff with appropriate standard precaution personal protective equipment (e.g., gloves, aprons, mouthpieces for CPR).
-The program will ensure that all program staff receives training in the use of all this equipment.
+The program will ensure that all program staff receives training in the use of-all this equipment.

-CSB trains staff on standard precautions as a function of the American Red Cross First Aid certification course.
-Re-certification is required every three years.
+CSB trains staff ien standard precautions through annual trainings and as a function of the American Red Cross First Aid certification course.
+American Red Cross First Aid Rre-certification is required every three years.

-If anyone has questions regarding the appropriate use of this equipment, call the Comprehensive Services Health Manager.
+If aAnyone who has questions regarding the appropriate use of this protective equipment, should call the Comprehensive Services Health Manager.
 If your personal protective equipment becomes damaged or lost, ask for a replacement immediately.